If you’re like most marketers today, you’re probably pretty excited about Account-Based Marketing.

 1. You’ll need to make a list of all your marketing programs and tactics to answer the following questions: What marketing programs are you currently running?
 How much are you spending on each program?
 What’s working?
 What’s not working?
 What’s falling behind?
 Where can you free up budget?

 2. Another viable option is integrating ABM into existing categories of your marketing budget.
 For example, if your Director of Web Marketing is already working on a website relaunch, it might be a good time to walk up to his or her desk and recommend rolling a personalization solution into the existing proposal.
 Or, if your demand gen team is already investing in direct mail, you can work with them to make sure those campaigns go exclusively to the accounts on your target account list.

 However you choose to approach the problem, the key takeaway is that you don’t need an unlimited budget to get started with ABM.

-If you’d like to learn more about each of the strategies we’ve discussed and hear from marketers who have gone through the process themselves, then join our “ABM for every budget” session at IGNITE on 9th July in London.
+If you’d like to learn more about each of the strategies we’ve discussed and hear from marketers who have gone through the process themselves, then check out “ABM for every budget” session at IGNITE in London.

 We’ll send you a monthly email rounding up our best blog articles.